PinCatS/react-mesto-auth/README.md

 * React

 ## How to view the web page

+* You can open it by going to the project's github.io page [Mesto](https://pincats.github.io/react-mesto-auth/)

 1. Download or clone the project
 2. Use `npm i` to install the dependencies